-- Level the coach and set the Parking Brake. - Release the safety travel straps inside the coach (front slideouts only). - Make sure exterior compartment doors are closed so that they will not interfere with slideout operation. - Make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.
+- Level the coach and set the Parking Brake. - Release the travel lock or latch (if equipped) inside the coach.
+See information at beginning of this section if equipped. - Make sure exterior compartment doors are closed so that they will not interfere with slideout operation.

+- Check inside and outside the vehicle to make sure that there are no people who could be harmed or obstacles that could cause damage due to room extension. - If the slideout room has a couch or other furniture, make sure no people or pets are seated on them until the room has been fully extended.

-Release slideout room travel straps before attempting to extend slide-out room.
-Fasten travel straps before driving vehicle.
+Release slideout room travel latch before attempting to extend slideout room.
+Secure travel latch before driving vehicle.